-- · Jobseeker's Benefit
+- Jobseeker's Benefit

 - · Illness Benefit

 - Blind Pension

 - State Pension Contributory/ Non-Contributory

 - Guardian's Payment Contributory/ Non-Contributory

+Carer's Allowance

 - Widow / Widowers Contributory/ Non-Contributory

+Injury Benefits

 - One Parent Family Payment

 - Invalidity Pension

-- Deserted Wife's Benefit
+- · Deserted Wife's Benefit

+- State Pension (Transition)

 - If you are claiming a taxable social welfare payment (see above) you must notify the tax office of any additional income either you or your partner / spouse have from earnings or other sources.
 The tax office will 'code-in' details of your social welfare payment and apply it to the tax charged on your other income.
-Any taxes due are not deducted from the social welfare payment; they are taken from your other income. - If your only income is a social welfare payment, you will not pay tax.
+Any taxes due are not deducted from the social welfare payment; they are taken from your other income.

+- If your only income is a social welfare payment, you will not pay tax.

-Certain payments from the Department of Social and Family Affairs are not treated as taxable income.
+Certain payments from the Department of Social Protection are not treated as taxable income.